cwi-dis/VRTstatistics/example/README.md

 # VRTstatistics example

 This directory contains the files needed to gather some statistics from a two-machine VR2Gather run.
+It also contains the output files from a test run, so you don't have to do an experiment if you only want to look at the data analysis tools.

-Follow the steps here to try it.
+## Preparing and running an experiment

 ### Preparing the test machines